anseki/jquery-plainmodal/README.md

 - The simple plugins which has small functions and customizable styles.

 The many web sites use same functions almost.
 And these have different styles.
-plainModal has basic functions for showing modal windows.
+plainModal has basic functions for showing the modal windows.
 That's all.
 The styling it is your job.
 You can free style it to perfect match for your web site.
 Of course it can be responsive web design.

 plainModal does:

-- Showing specified element as modal window, and hiding it.
+- Showing specified element as the modal window, and hiding it.
 - Covering a page with an overlay.
 - Avoiding focusing outside elements of the modal window. (by pressing Tab key)
 - Avoiding scrolling a page window.